Karangahake Gorge, The Coromandel

-Voted as one of the 101 Must Do's for Kiwis.
-Many Kiwi’s will have driven through the breathtaking Karangahake Gorge but few will have ventured into the walkways, old tunnels, discovered the rich history hidden in the gorge or cycled the Hauraki Rail Trail you'll pass through this intriguing place, and not only is it one of the most stunning stretches of river in the country it is home to one of the busiest and most lucrative goldstrikes in the country.
+You may have have driven through the breathtaking Karangahake Gorge but have you stopped to venture into the walkways and old tunnels, to discover the rich history hidden in the deep valleys?
+If you are cycling the Hauraki Rail Trail you'll pass through this intriguing place, and not only is it one of the most stunning stretches of river in the country, it was home to one of the busiest and most lucrative gold strikes at the time.
+Stories abound.

-The Karangahake Gorge is a major highlight for the Hauraki Rail Trail, which can be accessed from Thames, Paeroa, Waihi, or Te Aroha.
-The trail offers a range of short riding options or for those wishing to make a weekend of it the entire trail can be done over three to five days, from Kaiaua through to Matamata.
+The Karangahake Gorge is a major highlight on the Hauraki Rail Trail, which can be accessed from Thames, Paeroa, Waihi, or Te Aroha.
+The trail offers a range of short riding options or for those wishing to explore the entire trail, it can be done over three to five days, from Kaiaua through to Matamata.

 The Waikino Cafe located in the Gorge (7.5km from Waihi and 15km from Paeroa), hosts a Visitor Centre that has displays with information showing the attractions of the Karangahake Gorge area.

-As an alternative way of getting to the Karangahake Gorge, Goldfields Heritage Railway operate a daily service between the Waihi Railway Station and Waikino Station Café.
+As an alternative way of getting to the Karangahake Gorge, Goldfields Heritage Railway operates a daily service between the Waihi Railway Station and Waikino Station Café.